+Code named Gossamer, this faster version of the Beige G3 builds on Apple’s success with the 233 and 266 MHz Late 1997 models.
 In addition to a 300 MHz PowerPC 750 (a.k.a.
-G3) CPU, the G3/300 has the option of a 1 MB backside cache, twice as big as in the older models.
-Apple also offered a 4 GB ultra wide SCSI drive as an option, which offers better performance than the EIDE drive in the 233 MHz and 266 MHz models.
+G3) CPU, the 300 MHz model has the option of a 1 MB backside cache – twice as big as in the earlier models.
+Apple also offered a 4 GB ultra wide SCSI drive as an option, which offers better performance than the EIDE drive in the 233 and 266 MHz models.

 Mac OS X